Honchkrow/Space/README.md

 ## 2. Installation Tutorial

-The deployment of Space requires a Linux/Unix machine.
+The deployment of Space requires a Linux/Unix machine with **GPU**.
 We recommend using [conda](https://anaconda.org/anaconda/conda)/[mamba](https://github.com/conda-forge/miniforge) and create a virtual environment to manage all the dependencies.
 If you did not install conda before, please install [conda](https://anaconda.org/anaconda/conda)/[mamba](https://github.com/conda-forge/miniforge) first.

 We provide the environment file, allowing users to quickly deploy Space using the following command.